 Viewing the Listing for a Project

 Below you can see an example of the project listings in the Projects section.
 Each element of a project listing is described below.

 This is the name of the project.
 Each project may have one or more models listed next to it.
 You can click on the project name to navigate to the LookML for that project.
 If the project uses the older YAML-based LookML, that is indicated next to the project name.

 The set of LookML model files for the given project.

-Please note that if your development mode environment differs from production, this list can change between development mode and production mode.
-For example, if you might have created a new model in development mode that you have not yet pushed to production.
+If your Development Mode environment differs from production, this list can change between Development Mode and Production Mode.
+For example, if you might have created a new model in Development Mode that you have not yet pushed to production.

 |Connection ‘x’ does not exist||The

 |Model ‘x’ is not allowed to use connection ‘y’||The

 |A model named ‘x’ is already configured in project ‘y’||Model names must be unique within your Looker instance, even if they are in different projects.|

 Adding and Editing Configurations